robert10997/relevant_chunks/README.md

 ## License

-TokenTrim uses a dual-license model:

--   Core features are available under the MIT License
+The gem is available as open source under the terms of the MIT License.
--   Commercial features require a paid license from https://tokentrim.com

-For more details, see the [LICENSE](LICENSE) file and [Commercial License Terms](https://tokentrim.com/license).